MechaMonk/pyRouterJig/documentation.md

 An increment is the resolution of {{ site.codename }}.
 All dimensions used by
 {{ site.codename }}, such as the router-bit width, are rounded to the nearest number of increments.
-The reason for the default choices above is that these are the resolutions of the respective [Incra LS Positioner fence](http://www.incra.com/router_table_fences-ls_positiners.html).
+The reason for the default choices above is that these are the resolutions of the respective [INCRA LS Positioner fence](http://www.incra.com/router_table_fences-ls_positiners.html).
 By using increments, we ensure that it\'s possible to position the fence at the exact location desired.
 More generally, using increments (or \"integer arithmetic\")